-Since its founding in 1997, European Schoolnet has used its links with education ministries to help schools make effective use of educational technologies, equipping both teachers and pupils with the skills to achieve in the knowledge society.
+Since its founding in 1997, European Schoolnet has used its links with education ministries to help schools become effective in the pedagogical use of technology, equipping both teachers and pupils with the necessary skills to achieve in the digital society.

 "European Schoolnet has evolved to become one of the key organisations involved in transforming teaching and learning at school and in using the integration of ICT as a force for improvement."

 - Providing concrete evidence and data in the area of innovation in education on which to base policy recommendations

 - Supporting schools and teachers in their teaching practices